lbryio/lbry.com/posts/faq/earn-credits.md

 ---
-title: How do can I get LBRY credits?
+title: How do I get LBRY credits?
 ---

 There are currently three ways in which you can get LBRY credits, or LBC for short.